Updated: May 24, 2023

 The first step to successful money management is understanding priorities.
 Practice determining the difference between needs and wants.
 Before spending money on what you wish you had, you need to make sure your necessities are covered.
 By exercising self-discipline and controlling any unnecessary spending, you will establish healthy financial habits for the future.

 Have a part-time job?
 Every time you receive a paycheck or make a purchase, record that information.
-You can use a spreadsheet, a paper ledger or personal finance software.
+You can use a spreadsheet, a paper ledger, or personal finance software.
 Budgeting apps are easy to use and you can sync your information with your smartphone.
 Knowing how you are spending your money is vital if you want to stay on top of your budget and avoid getting into debt.

 Every month, your bank will send you a statement of your spending activity.
 Learn how to read these statements so that you can see how much money you've put in and how much you've spent.
-Pay attention to the fees you are charged, including overdraft fees.
+Pay attention to any fees you are charged, including overdraft fees.
 Overdraft fees indicate that you spend more than you earn and offer a warning to slow down your spending.

 Compare your bank statement with your own records.
 This is easy to do if you use personal finance software.
 Most apps come with a "reconcile" feature that allows you to quickly and easily look at your own records to see if they match your bank statement.
 Correct mistakes in your own records and report suspicious transactions to your bank.
 Being able to read and reconcile your financial information is one of the first lines of defense against identity theft.

 Soon you'll be making your own decisions about what to buy, from groceries to clothes to household supplies.
-Prices vary on items, depending on brand, retailer and other factors.
+Prices vary on items, depending on brand, retailer, and other factors.
 Learn how to find the best value on products and services so that you get the most bang for your buck.
 Barcode scanning apps for your smartphone allow you to make quick comparisons between what you find in one store and what is available at other locations or online.
 Read online reviews of different products so that you can base your decision on quality as well as cost.